 Arcata Bay is part of Humboldt Bay, which is fourteen miles in length, from north to south; covers more than 17,000 acres; and is the second largest coastal estuary in California.
-A significant portion of the northerly waters of Arcata Bay are either owned or held in trust by the City, are within its City limit, and represent a significant natural, visual, aquacultural, and recreational resource for the community.
+A significant portion of the northerly waters of Arcata Bay are owned by the City, are within its City limit, and represent a significant natural, visual, aquacultural, and recreational resource for the community.
 The tidelands adjacent to the Bay include salt marshes and sloughs, excepted where diked/reclaimed and used as pastureland.